diegopacheco/diegopacheco-architecture-library/src/introduction.md

 ## What this book is NOT

 * Not a tutorial or step-by-step guide
-* It's not a panacea for all architecture problems
+* It's not a panacea for all architecture problems and solutions

 ## About the Author